Registered by the International Yoga Federation and the European Yoga Alliance

 so that you will have a clear understanding of the main organs in the body and the nervous system,

-You will also be able to teach yoga to children and adolescents, and to pregnant women after the course,
+You will be able to teach yoga to children and adolescents, and to pregnant women after the course,

 marketing and establishing yourself as a yoga teacher, within the law and with safe practice.